 To avoid some of the most dangerous ingredients, look for polishes that boast being “8-free,” or even better, “10-free.”
 While we wish that this meant that you get 8-10 free polishes, we’re happy to settle for the explanation that they are free of eight or ten of the scariest chemicals found in most traditional nail polishes!

 To avoid some of the most dangerous ingredients, look for polishes that boast being “8-free,” or even better, “10-free.”

 What are those terrifying toxins?

-The first is formaldehyde (and formaldehyde resin), which are used to preserve things (like cadavers), and are carcinogenic.
-It is often mentioned in the dangers of smoking, as it is added to many cigarettes.
+- The first is formaldehyde (and formaldehyde resin), which is used to preserve things (like cadavers) and is carcinogenic.
+It's often mentioned in the dangers of smoking, as it's added to many cigarettes.
 If you don’t want it in your lungs, it probably isn’t great on your fingertips, either!

-Toluene is another one that can cause irritation to our eyes, noses, and throats, and is often found in lots of paints, varnishes, and glue - and of course, a lot of varieties of nail polishes!
+- Toluene is another one that can cause irritation to our eyes, noses, and throats, and is often found in lots of paints, varnishes, and glue - and of course, a variety of nail polishes!